k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 <web>

 1. Turn on the key switch, located beside each relevant property (![off](images/secret-key-off.png) &rarr; ![off](images/secret-key-on.png)).
-1. Type in the key, as exists in the Secrets Management service.
+1. Type in the key as it exists in the Secrets Management service.